MANAGEMENT DISCUSSION AND ANALYSIS REPORT

 3. QUANTITATIVE ANALYSIS OF SALES

-The quantitative growth in the sales during the financial year 2010-2011 has been asunder:
+The quantitative sales during the financial year 2012-2013 is as under:

 4. UCAL FUEL SYSTEMS LIMITED (UFSL) VIS-A-VIS INDUSTRY

 | ||Market Size ||UFSL Sales ||Market Share in % ||Market Size ||UFSL Sales ||Market Share in % ||Growth in Market Share % |